QuirkyCort/tutorials/courses/110 Pybricks Basics/20 Basic Programs/10 Move and Print.md

 The EV3 is running a Linux operating system.
 In Linux, the first line starting with a `#!` is used to indicate the type of script in this file.
 In this case, it tells the operating system that the file is a `pybricks-micropython` program.
-The Spike Prime doesn't need this (...it doesn't run Linux or any other operating system).
+The Spike Prime doesn't need this (...it doesn't run Linux or any other operating system), and it treats all programs as a `pybricks-micropython` program.

 ## Imports